jyoo980/haskell-fp/README.md

     quickSortGeneric :: (Ord x) => [x] -> [x]
 ```

 As the names state, the second implementation of `quickSort` is a more generic implementation which may be applied to data other than `Int`.
+Whenever a function signature includes a type constraint, we consider it to be a <i>polymorphic function</i>.

 ## Lists
 Lists in Haskell appear like so: `[1, 2, 3]`.
 This is exactly like `(cons 1 (cons 2 (cons 3 empty)))` or `(list 1 2 3)` in LISP and LISP-like languages.
 Below is some useful syntax: